ShiftLeftSecurity/sbt-ci-release-early/readme.md

 Cross builds (for multiple scala versions) work seamlessly (the plugin just calls `+publishSigned`).

-## Configuration for sonatype (maven central) via travis.ci
+## Configuration for sonatype (maven central) via github actions
 Sonatype (which syncs to maven central) imposes additional constraints on the published artifacts, so the setup becomes a little more involved.
-These steps assume you're using travis.ci, but it'd be similar on other build servers.
+These steps assume you're using github actions, but it'd be similar on other build servers.

 ### Sonatype account
 If you don't have a sonatype account yet, follow the instructions in https://central.sonatype.org/pages/ossrh-guide.html to create one.

 ### build.sbt
-Make sure `build.sbt` *does not* define any of the following settings
+Make sure `build.sbt` *does not* define any of the following settings:
 - `version`

 Ensure the following settings *are* defined in your `build.sbt`: